UNIMIBInside/conciliator/README.md

 * Any Apache Solr collection can be used as a data source.
 See the sample commented-out lines in the `conciliator.properties` file for more details.

+### Wikifier

+* Uses the Wikifier Wikification API, thus a personal key is required.
+Fill the wikifier.key parameter in the `conciliator.properties` file.
+* Automatic matching disabled by default

+### Geonames

+* Uses the GeoNames Search Webservice API, thus a personal key is required.
+Fill the geonames.key parameter in the `conciliator.properties` file.
+* You must undergo Geonames [Terms and Conditions](http://www.geonames.org/export/#terms)
+* Automatic matching disabled by default

+### Google Geotargets

+* Uses a local RDF dump (`AdWords_API_Location_Criteria_DE_ES.ttl`) of Google Geotargets that contains only locations located in Germany and Spain.
+* Based on the Jaro-Winkler Distance between the input query and the location name

+### Google ProductsServices

+* Uses a local RDF dump (`productsservices.ttl`) that contains all the Google ProductsServices categories.
+* Based on the Jaro-Winkler Distance between the input query and the category label

 ## Running Conciliator on Your Own Computer